Colorado man freed early from prison, then ICE detains him

 (CNN)A Colorado man who was mistakenly freed from prison, rearrested, then freed again is facing a new hurdle: immigration court.

-Rene Lima-Marin's 98-year prison term for armed robbery was cut short by a judge Tuesday, only for him to be detained a day later by Immigration and Customs Enforcement.
+Rene Lima-Marin's 98-year prison term for armed robbery was cut short by a judge Tuesday, but before he could even officially left the custody of the Colorado Department of Corrections, Immigration and Customs Enforcement moved on an outstanding retainer for him and he is now in ICE custody.
+His family fears he could be deported.

-ICE told the Denver Post that a federal immigration judge ordered his removal in 2000, and he's in their custody "pending his removal to Cuba."
+ICE said a federal immigration judge ordered Lima-Marin's removal in 2000.

-Mark Fairbairn, a spokesman for the Colorado Department of Corrections, said he was about to be released from a Denver facility Wednesday, but was found to have an immigration hold.
+Mark Fairbairn, a spokesman for the Colorado Department of Corrections, said Lima-Marin was about to be released from a Denver facility Wednesday, but was found to have an immigration hold.

 Mistakenly freed